YuchengXie1/run_analysis/README.md

-##download the file in the website
+download the file in the website unpacked the file save the uncompressed filefold "UCI HAR Dataset" in working directory run the code find the output in D sector

-##unpacked the file
+What this code do:
-##save the uncompressed filefold "UCI HAR Dataset" in D sector
+Merges the training and the test sets to create one data set.
-##run the code
+Extracts only the measurements on the mean and standard deviation for each measurement.
-##find the output in D sector
+Uses descriptive activity names to name the activities in the data set Appropriately labels the data set with descriptive variable names.
-##note: my working directory is "D//", I directly save the files on "D://",if you want to check the code, please save the file folder "UCI HAR Dataset" in "D://"
+From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.